benrbrook/personal-page/index.md

 **_June 2016 - Present_**

-* Develop and test new machine learning models for price prediction.
+* Created Spark pipelines for data processing and machine learning to aid price prediction.
+* Developed an API server in Scala to quickly run data against the model.
+* Created a front end for the API in React.js.

 ---